Dubs Falter In Road Trip Finale Against Timberwolves | Golden State Warriors

 Dubs Falter In Road Trip Finale Against Timberwolves

-While the Warriors were down by six at halftime, the Timberwolves used a 24-11 run to close the third quarter and gain the advantage entering the final frame, handing the Warriors a 119-99 road loss.
+While the Warriors were down by six at halftime, the Timberwolves used a 24-11 run to close out the third quarter and gain the advantage entering the final frame to deal the Dubs a 119-99 road loss on Sunday.

-Five Warriors posted double-figures in the defeat with Jordan Poole scratching a team-high 20 points and Jonathan Kuminga adding 19 points and seven rebounds.

 TEAM LEADERS